souvikcseiitk/sign_calc/README.md

 This sign calculator project demonstrates the practical application of CNNs in real-time hand sign recognition and expression evaluation.
 The integration of machine learning, computer vision, and real-time processing offers a unique and interactive approach to performing arithmetic calculations.
 With further enhancements and training on a more comprehensive dataset, the model can be extended to recognize a wider range of digits and operators.

-# Open the main ipynb using this link
+# Open the main ipynb using this link (If Github Fails to open properly)

 https://nbviewer.org/github/souvikcseiitk/sign_calc/blob/main/0_main.ipynb